fo0/AdvancedTokenField/README.md

   - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

-## Release notes

-### Version 1.0-SNAPSHOT
-- ...
-- ...

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking